hindu-comm/weblogs/manasataramgini/2010/10/2010-10-10_a-late-surviving-new-sinitic-basal-theropod.md

 further fill in that gap at the base of the theropod tree, just like the other recent find Tawa.
-But what makes it rather more remarkable is the fact that it is from the lower Jurassic, whereas the other basal forms to which it is comparable are all from the Triassic\!
+But what makes it rather more remarkable is the fact that it is from the lower Jurassic, whereas the other basal forms to which it is comparable are all from the Triassic!
 This suggests that the basal dinosaurian architectures survived considerable later than previously believed.